 If we take the table as an example and we get rid of all concepts like “good,” “bad,” “big,” “small,” and so on, then what is left of the table?

-Now, we could ask, “Does the table exist in the room when nobody is here looking at it?”
-But we’re talking about it.
-We’re asking the question, so that’s related to a mind.
-If you are asking the question about it, “Does it exist in the room when nobody is there?” – here it is, in the context of a mind asking that question.
+Now, we could ask, “Does the table exist in the room when nobody is there looking at it?”
+But now we’re talking about it and asking the question, so that’s related to a mind.
+If we are asking the question about it, “Does it exist in the room when nobody is there?” – here it is, in the context of a mind asking that question.

 If in the other room there is an individual who is suffering, then are they suffering?

 Yes, but we can only establish that they are suffering in the context of our thought of the person in the other room suffering.
 In that sense, we know the person is suffering.
 Other people don’t exist only in our minds; that other person doesn’t exist only in our mind.
 However, we can only consider the other person in the context of our thinking about, seeing, or speaking about them.
 It doesn’t make any sense outside of that kind of context.

 Chittamatra is a Mahayana school.
 There’s compassion, there’s love, there’s helping all beings.
 Others are not just fictions in our head.
 However, as I mentioned, this is a very, very difficult view to understand.
 It requires a great deal of thought and consideration, and so if we haven’t heard about this before, this is an introduction.
 Don’t expect to instantly understand it.
 It’s difficult and very, very, very subtle.